Posted on October 12, 2019

-I fear there exists an alternate version of Hollywood’s alternate version of a popular myth, one where Perseus emerges as a much more flawed, tormented and tragic hero.
+I fear there exists an alternate version of Hollywood’s version of a popular myth, one where Perseus emerges as a much more flawed, tormented and tragic hero.
 His eyes “open to grim reality” as he awakens in Joppa and finds himself with

 certainly no winged white horses or

 severed Medusa heads which have the power to turn gargantuan sea creatures to stone.

 Unaided by the Gods, he is left with nothing but his wits, intuition, and a modest level of grating charm.
 Equipped with only these things, this 4th rate Perseus is tasked with defeating the swamp forces of Calibos, lord of the marsh, in order to free the beautiful princess Andromeda from the clutches of a wretched curse.
 In this version, it is Calibos who operates with every advantage.
 Firmly entrenched in the deep swamp, with nearly unlimited resources and acolytes at his disposal, Calibos cruelly and relentlessly manipulates the environment which we have no choice but to clumsily maneuver through.

 Andromeda for her part—a far cry from the idealized virtuous and loyal princess—is herself deeply flawed, hopelessly conflicted and tortured by the complex workings of her own troubled mind.
 Long under the spell of Calibos, Andromeda is unwilling if not unable to separate herself from the treacherous elements she desperately wishes to be rid of.
 Unsurprisingly, a visit to the oracle reveals a vision of nothing but mathematical improbability.
 Yet, despite the bottomless pit of disappointment and emotional horror that a royal courtship with Andromeda would inevitably result in, she somehow remains as irresistibly desirable as ever.
 Myths don’t always have to make sense logically.